Sheila Carter: 1990–1992

 Sheila was introduced on The Young and the Restless in 1990 as she relocated to Genoa City from Michigan.
 Sheila is a nurse who works at Genoa City Memorial Hospital and immediately falls in love with the married Dr. Scott Grainger (Peter Barton).
 Her feelings for Scott quickly turn from infatuation to obsession.
-In order to steal him away from his wife Lauren Fenmore (Tracey Bregman), Sheila drugs him and has sex with him, resulting in a pregnancy.
-At the same time, Lauren also becomes pregnant by Scott but doesn't tell him.
+In order to steal him away from his wife Lauren Fenmore (Tracey Bregman), Sheila drugs him and has sex with him, resulting in a pregnancy.(Attorney, John Silva, expresses an interest in a relationship with Sheila)At the same time, Lauren also becomes pregnant by Scott but doesn't tell him.
 When the truth about the father of Sheila's baby comes out, Scott feels obligated, so he thus divorces Lauren and marries Sheila.

 Sheila's baby dies at birth, unbeknownst to Scott, and she secretly switches Lauren's newborn with a black market baby, whom Lauren names Dylan.
 Sheila begins passing Lauren's baby off as her own, and Dylan eventually dies from meningitis.
 Sheila's mother, Molly Carter (Marilyn Alex), finds out about her daughter's crime and intends to tell Lauren the truth, but Molly suffers a stroke that renders her speechless.
 Sheila sends her mother to her farmhouse in Michigan before Molly could expose her.
 Lauren eventually finds out about the baby switch, but not before Sheila kidnaps both Lauren and Molly and almost succeeds in killing both women; during a brief struggle, Lauren accidentally kicks over a lantern on a coffee table, setting the farmhouse they were imprisoned in on fire.
 Lauren and Molly are rescued by Lauren's ex-husband, private investigator Paul Williams (Doug Davidson), and his secretary, Lynne Bassett (Laura Bryan Birn).
 Sheila is never found, and authorities presume that she perished in the fire when a body burned beyond recognition turns up in the ashes.
 The corpse turns out to be that of a meter man that had visited the house just before the fire started; Sheila later escaped from the burning building.
 Picking up a discarded newspaper in an area diner, Sheila reads about an opening working as a company nurse for the Forresters in Los Angeles.
 She leaves Wisconsin to travel to California.
 Meanwhile, Lauren is reunited with Scott and her real son, Scott Jr.